 configuration for a Slurm-based cluster with 10 compute nodes and 1 head node

 using 32-core virtual machines based on CentOS would look as follows:

 [cluster/astrocluster1] cloud=google login=google setup=ansible-slurm security_group=default image_id=centos-7-v20170327 flavor=n1-standard-32 frontend_nodes=1 compute_nodes=10 ssh_to=frontend boot_disk_size=50

-Finally, when no more jobs are running in the system, the cluster can be terminated:
+Finally, when no more jobs are running in the system, you can stop the cluster:

 % elasticluster stop astrocluster1